withoutlogin/checkout-api/README.md

 ## Docs

-When application is running, go to `http://localhost:3000/` to load Swagger UI, which shows all of the REST endpoints and allows to run queries from the browser.
+When the application is running, go to `http://localhost:3000/` to load Swagger UI, which shows all of the REST endpoints and allows to run queries from the browser.
 Most of endpoints are configured with sample parameter values that are valid with automatically loaded sample data.

 ## Installation